someroja/hn-stories/README.md

-# HN Top Stories
+# hn-stories

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-🧪 The project explores the new experimental [App Router](https://beta.nextjs.org/docs/app-directory-roadmap)
+:alembic: The project explores the new experimental [App Router](https://beta.nextjs.org/docs/app-directory-roadmap) and uses React Server Components to fetch data on the server from the [Hacker News API](https://github.com/HackerNews/API).

-## 🧞 Commands
+## Commands

 All commands are run from the root of the project, from a terminal: